srescio/ezviz-patched/README.md

 - This component **overrides the built-in EZVIZ integration** using the same domain name (`ezviz`)
 - It contains the **latest code from Home Assistant core** with all current fixes
 - The fix for the `KeyError: 'mode'` bug from [PR #151848](https://github.com/home-assistant/core/pull/151848) is included

+## 🔔 Smart Notifications

+This component includes intelligent UI features:

+### System Health Check

+- **Go to Settings → System → System Health** to see EZVIZ Patched status
+- Shows if you're using the custom component or built-in version
+- Links directly to the GitHub issue and PR

+### Repairs & Recommendations

+- **Go to Settings → System → Repairs** to see actionable recommendations
+- Shows when the issue is active and when it's resolved
+- Provides direct links to remove the component when no longer needed

+### Automatic Issue Monitoring

+- Checks GitHub daily to see if [issue #151648](https://github.com/home-assistant/core/issues/151648) is closed
+- Automatically updates recommendations when the official fix is released
+- Shows celebration message when the issue is resolved

 ## 🔗 Original Issue